WebOrigami/docs/src/content/framework/intro6.md

 ## Transform data into HTML with a template

-You can transforming data into HTML with plain JavaScript, but for that task, a template language can be more appropriate.
+You can transform data into HTML with plain JavaScript, but a template language can be more appropriate for that task.

 You can use any template system with Origami, but for this tutorial you'll use the template system built into Origami.
 These Origami templates reuse the same expression language as Origami formulas and the ori command-line interface.